 I once had a whole-body shaking attack for over an hour after riding a horse down an extremely long steep hill.
 Slipping and sliding and having my bridle fall off, while other riders went ahead without a backward glance.
 Frightening, and my body had to shake off that adrenaline.

 7).
 Hyperthyroid: Here’s another area of personal experience – Graves Disease, or high thyroid levels.
 While it was recommended I have my thyroid irradiated (destroyed) in 2004, my levels weren’t severely high and I knew I was under extreme stress at the time.
 I chose to handle it by getting my overall health and emotional well-being regulated with acupuncture, counseling, herbs, and time off work.
 And GABA support!

 My thyroid levels stabilized and continue to be fine.
 You should request a full thyroid panel if you are having tremors, as many doctors immediately jump to more expensive neurological tests rather than check for simpler issues of thyroid, stress, caffeine, etc.

 8).
 Low adrenals, low blood sugar, low blood pressure: Yes, once again, I can claim to have worked on these.
 (Still do).
 Get a gluten free, low starch Paleo Diet going, with plenty of fats and lots more rest.
-(See my Diet For Human Beings DVD).
-Take a saliva hormone test to check Cortisol levels.
+(Have some Consult time with me or view my Diet For Human Beings DVD).
+Take my saliva hormone test to check Cortisol levels.
 Get your life under control and rethink your priorities.
 I use this Systemic Formula’s product for Adrenal support and energy, especially if you combine it with the Passion Flower and/or this Adaptogen.